Marc Marquez dominates Czech MotoGP to win fifth race in a row

 Marc Marquez wins Czech MotoGP in Brno, extends championship lead

-Six-time MotoGP world champ continued his supreme 2025 season, becoming first Ducati rider to win five consecutive GP’s.
+Six-time MotoGP world champ continues his supreme 2025 season, becoming first Ducati rider to win five consecutive GPs.

-Marc Marquez won the Czech MotoGP for his eighth victory in 12 races this season and fifth in a row, extending his commanding lead in the world championship.
+Marc Marquez has won the Czech MotoGP for his eighth victory in 12 races this season and his fifth in a row, extending his commanding lead in the world championship.

-The factory Ducati rider beat Marco Bezzecchi on an Aprilia by almost two seconds on Sunday, while Pedro Acosta on a KTM came in third in his first race podium finish of the season.
+The factory Ducati rider beat Marco Bezzecchi on an Aprilia by almost two seconds on Sunday while Pedro Acosta on a KTM came in third in his first podium finish of the season.

 Recommended Storieslist of 4 items